NeuroTech Training Program

 Diversity and Inclusion

-One of the primary goals of the NeuroTech training program is to support diversity among researchers in the neurosciences.
-We encourage all interested students to apply, and particularly people from backgrounds underrepresented in STEM, to submit an application.
+The NeuroTech Training Program supports diversity among researchers in the neurosciences.
+We encourage all interested students, and particularly people from backgrounds underrepresented in STEM, to apply to this program., ,.
 We are committed to supporting the success of students from all backgrounds through a combination of mentorship and community building, and a commitment to aiding trainees in developing the skills needed to succeed in academia and industry.
 This includes providing opportunities for all students to learn more about both the obstacles that certain communities face, and about the value of inclusive and diverse collaborations.

 Community Engagement